Vikas9kumargupta/VOXMAP/README.md

 1. Open the application to initialize the **Leaflet** map with the default view.
 2. Use voice commands such as:
-   - `"Find New York City"` — to search locations
+   - `"Find Lucknow City"` — to search locations
    - `"Show satellite view"` — to toggle map layers
    - `"Mark this location"` — to place a marker
 3. Manually adjust zoom levels and map layers as needed.